nobodyisinocent/Amiga_570_2MB_4Layers/README.md

 # About the project files <a name="About-the-project-files"></a>

-The complete project of the four layers is available here for downloading.
+The complete project of this four layers PCB is available here for downloading.

 The pcb has been designed with Kicad under Linux: https://www.kicad.org/